Rebecca Lesses, Associate Professor and Coordinator

 JWST 20100 Jews in the Ancient and Medieval Worlds (LA)

 An introduction to Jewish history and the varieties of Jewish cultures and religious traditions in the ancient and medieval worlds, covering Jewish history from the period of the Second Temple (sixth century B.C.E.) to the expulsion from Spain in 1492.
-Prerequisites: One course in the humanities or social sciences.
+Prerequisites: Sophomore standing.
 (F,O)

 Attributes: 1, G, H, HM, HU, TIDE, TPJ